Green Bay Packers vs. Chicago Bears NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Bears stats and trends

-- When Chicago churns out over 321.7 yards, the team is 2-6 against the spread and 2-5 overall.
+- Chicago is 2-5 against the spread and 2-5 overall when the team piles up over 321.7 yards.

 - The Bears have 19 turnovers this season, equal to the number of takeaways for the Packers.